 Does Medicare Cover Bone Density Tests?

-As part of Medicare’s preventive care, Medicare Part B may cover one bone density test every two years—more often if the tests are medically necessary—if you meet one or more of the following conditions:
+As part of Medicare’s preventive care program, Medicare Part B may cover one bone density test every two years—more often if the tests are medically necessary—if you meet one or more of the following conditions:

 - You’re a woman whose doctor determines you’re at risk for osteoporosis, based on estrogen deficiency, your medical history, and other risk factors